skrinjarf/evoSnake/README.md

 (DONE)
 - What happens when you click 'Next Level' after last level ???
-- Make somehow option to choose from all unlocked levels because now you can only play last unlocked level
+- Make somehow option to choose from all unlocked levels because now you can only play last unlocked level (DONE)
 - Design reasonable number of levels (1 - 20)
 - Make UI element which indicates name of level you are currently playing (DONE)